Bethss/demo-repo2/README.md

-# flask-api
+# Chatbot server

 ## Requirements

+- Allow user to enter chat room
-- Discuss with team the requirements
+- Greet the user
-- Discuss project
+- Keep track of users
+- Answer user questions
+- Recognize user has left

-# Design
+## Design

+- Use flask_restx to build an API server
+- Multiple clients possible -- TBD
+- Handle each major requirement with an API endpoint
+- Use Test-Driven-Development (TDD) to make sure we have testing.
-- Use flash-api as template.
+- Use Swagger for initial interaction with server.
-- Walk through each step.
+- Use Swagger, pydoc and good docstrings for documentation.